aspose-font/Aspose.Font-Documentation/net/font-converter/eot/_index.md

 weight: 70
 url: /net/convert/eot
 keywords: convert eot to ttf, eot woff woff2
-description: Aspose has now in its family a solution that is aimed to convert different font formats.
-Here you will find examples of how to convert EOT fonts.
+description: API solution to convert EOT to TTF, WOFF and WOFF2 from Aspose.Font for .NET.
+Here you will find code examples of EOT conversion.
 ---

 It is known that `Embedded Open Type` (`EOT`) is supported mainly by the Internet Explorer browser.
 Because of that, to render correctly you will need to build in your software converter to `EOT` from other font formats and vice versa.
 In this article, it is described how to use the Aspose.Font for .NET to convert `EOT` to `TTF`, `EOT` to `WOFF`, and `EOT` to `WOFF2`.